GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

 # Brew -> Pre-Infusion
 <img alt="PI" src="manual/02_001_pi.png">

-Pre-infusion (PI) fills the basket until a threshold is reached.
+Pre-infusion phase fills the basket until a threshold is reached.
 The idea of pre-infusion is to saturate the puck of coffee, with the aim of increasing evenness of extraction and reducing channeling.
 It also helps when extracting lighter roasts, which are harder to extract.
-- **PI On / Off**: Turns PI on or off.
+- **PI On / Off**: Turns pre-infusion on or off.
 - **Flow / Bar**: Determines if flow or pressure is the PI target.
-- **Fill**: Target for the PI phase.
+- **Fill**: Target for the pre-infusion phase.
-  - **Time**: Target length of the PI phase in seconds.
+  - **Time**: Target length of the pre-infusion phase in seconds.
-  - **Flow**: Target flow rate for the PI phase.
+  - **Flow**: Target flow rate for the pre-infusion phase.
-  - **Pressure**: Target pressure for the PI phase.
+  - **Pressure**: Target pressure for the pre-infusion phase.
 - **Switch On**: When one of the following trigger, move on to the **Soak** phase.
   - **Filled**: Exit when amount water pumped is set value in mL.
   - **Pressure Above**: Pressure as an exit criteria if true or as a restriction if false.
   - **Weight Above**: Exit when weight is above set value in grams.
 - **Preview**: Preview the current profile.

 Example: if you set a flow target of 8 ml/s, you set a time of 20, pressure of 4.5, filled of 100 and weight above of 5g, and you tick pressure above off.
 The system will try to hit 8ml/s but only if the pressure is at or under 4.5bars. so if you grind finely, then that high of a flow rate can't be achieved so it'll do the best it can, maybe it will settle at 4ml/s.
 This will continue until either one of these things happen: you pumped more than a 100ml of water, you got 5g in the cup, or you hit 20s of time.
-(Thanks np_x!)

 # Brew -> Soak
 <img alt="Soak" src="manual/02_002_soak.png">

-Soak turns pump off completely allowing the built pressure during the pre-infusion phase to penetrate the puck naturally.
+Soak phase turns pump off completely allowing the built pressure during the pre-infusion phase to penetrate the puck naturally.
 This helps because it theoretically allows some of the trapped C02 from roasting coffee to escape, allowing easier extractions.
 If you have a darker roast, you might or might not want to do this phase, since darker roasts are easier to extract.
 - **Soak On / Off**: Turns soak on or off.
 - **Target**: Target for the Soak phase.
 If you keep only one above 0, then the system will aim to maintain that target during the soak phase.
 If more than one are above zero, the system interprets that as a pressure target with a flow restriction. if you say don't pump any water in (i.e. both are 0) then pressure will gradually fall as the puck resistance falls, resulting in a decline in pressure and/or increase in weight.
   - **Time**: Sets the length of the soaking (blooming) phase.